 A tradition that institutionalises the right to disagree is not a cult.

-The information environment is open — by design
+The information environment is open by design

 Cultic organisations control what members read, watch, and discuss.
 Contact with outside information is restricted.
 Critical questions are framed as spiritually dangerous and socially punished.

 The Quran does not say: accept this without examination.
 It says: examine it, and you will find it consistent.
 That is a falsifiable claim.
 The text is inviting verification.
-A cultic text does the opposite — it demands belief first and frames examination as dangerous.
+A cultic text does the opposite.
+It demands belief first and frames examination as dangerous.

 The Islamic intellectual tradition produced some of the most vigorous internal criticism of any religious civilisation.
-Ibn Rushd (Averroes) challenged Ash’arite theology.
-Al-Ghazali challenged the philosophers.
+Ibn Rushd (Averroes) challenged Ashʿarite theology.
+Al-Ghazālī challenged the philosophers.
 Ibn Taymiyyah challenged the practices of his day.
-The Mu’tazilites built an entire theological school on the priority of reason.
-This is not the intellectual culture of an organisation that suppresses inquiry.
-It is the culture of a tradition that has been arguing with itself productively for fourteen centuries.
+The Muʿtazilites built an entire theological school on the priority of reason.
+The Islamic intellectual culture is the culture of a tradition that has been arguing with itself productively for fourteen centuries.

 Leaving is not structurally prevented